MySpace03/Machine-learning/README.md

+# Machine-learning

-# Machine-learningMachine learning is an AI technique that teaches computers to learn from experience.
+Machine learning is an AI technique that teaches computers to learn from experience.
 Machine learning algorithms use computational methods to "learn" information directly from data without relying on a predetermined equation as a model.

 Machine learning can be supervised, unsupervised, or reinforced.